robertdavis1/PiX-C2/README.md

 * Build data exfil functionality

 Disclaimer: This application must not be used for illegal purposes.
-Get express permission before use.
+Get explicit permission before use.